Visual effects (VFX)

 Search for jobs:

-Look at ScreenSkills list of job boards.
+Look at the ScreenSkills jobs board.
 Research VFX companies you’d like to work for.
 Go to their websites and check if they are advertising for junior roles.
 Even if they aren’t, send in your CV and showreel and ask them to bear you in mind for future roles or work experience.
 Keep looking on job websites too.
 ScreenSkills offers some advice from professionals on how to approach animation and VFX employers.